Last updated: May 4, 2026

 Do I need a license to work as a private investigator in New Hampshire?

-What are the experience requirements for a NH PI license?
+What are the NH PI license experience requirements?

-Individual PI license applicants must meet one of these paths under RSA 106-F: (1) 4 years full-time law enforcement; (2) 4 years as director of security or senior officer of a company; (3) 4 years with a licensed security service; or (4) 2 years as a full-time PI agency investigator PLUS an associate’s or bachelor’s degree in criminal justice.
-Employee applicants working under a licensed PI do not need to meet these experience requirements – the $5 employee license is available while you build qualifying experience.
+Under RSA 106-F, individual PI license applicants must meet one of: (1) 4 years full-time law enforcement; (2) 4 years as director of security or senior officer of a company; (3) 4 years with a licensed security service; (4) 2 years as a full-time PI agency investigator plus an associate’s or bachelor’s degree in criminal justice; or (5) 4 years as a certified firefighter with IAAI professional certification.
+The PI Employee license ($5) provides a pathway for those building experience — employees working under a licensed PI do not need to meet the full experience requirements.

 How much does a NH PI license cost?